 Store food properly to prevent food waste:

 The forgotten leftovers happen noticeably more often when we put leftovers in an old yogurt container compared to when we store it in a clear container.
-A simple switch!

 We take the labels off jars and clear plastic containers and use our pyrex baking dishes with lids as much as possible, so that will have to do for now.

 Meal plan (even just a bit) to prevent food waste:

 Logically I know it can help prevent food waste and save money, but for some reason it just feels so restrictive to have the meals planned out in advance and having no choice of what to eat on the day.

 Right now we got to the store and buy what’s on sale.
 Often we check the flyers to see the sales in advance, but we find the best deals tend not to be listed in the flyer.

 It’s the marked down items that we stock up on, like short-dated yogurt that is 50% off the sale price, plus a coupon that save us a lot of money.
 But sometimes we buy too much and end up wasting it.
 It’s not a good deal if you don’t use it.